robertnunn/7DTD-Modlets/Alpha 18/Adventure Mod/admin README (spoilers).md

         + normal intro quest line
         + quest notes, challenges, treasure maps, etc (loot)
         + normal animals, shit's fucked and so are the aminals (spawning)
-- **quest technical details**:
-    - \<reward type="Quest" id=""/> this is how you setup a quest chain
-    - offer_key is the popup you get at the beginning of a quest
-    - is there a way to specify spawn distance for quests?
-    - "Goto" objective type uses the id="" as a filter to find the closest POI with a name that matches it
-        - is there a way to specify a minimum distance to search in?